lfaucheux/PyLUCCBA/README.md

 ## Paper's results replication

 All the results presented in [Dupoux (2018)](https://github.com/lfaucheux/PyLUCCBA/raw/master/PyLUCCBA/resources/meta/Dupoux_Sept2018.pdf) can easily be reproduced.
-The table that follows makes the association between the python commands and the cases presented in the paper.
+To replicate a specific result, one has to `import` the associated script.
+Its importation will run the code that is required to generate the results.
+The table that follows makes the association between the python `import`-commands and the cases presented in the paper.

  Paper's section and page | Python command                                                     | Invoked python code
  ------------------------ | ------------------------------------------------------------------ | -------------------